*Note: this is NOT a paid endorsement. All opinions are our own.

 ThunderShirt giving back

 ThunderShirt estimates about a third of dogs across the U.S. suffer from anxiety issues.
-Inevitably, some of the dogs end up in shelters.
+Inevitably, some of these dogs end up in shelters.
 ThunderWorks has charitably donated thousands of dollars and ThunderShirts to shelters across the country in an effort to combat the anxiety many shelter dogs suffer from and help these dogs get adopted.

 For a complete list of the company’s products, visit the ThunderShirt shop.